-The procedure for pre-scan is as follows:
+One alternative procedure for pre-scan is as follows:

-1) Scan the entire surface around EUT.
+1) Scan the entire surface around EUT

-2) Rotate test antenna to cover all possible polarizations of emissions to detect maximum emissions.
+2) Rotate test antenna to cover all possible polarizations of emissions and identify the maximum levels readings Noise floor in the test set-up shall be at least [30 dB] under the specified TRP limit.

 3) Record the list of frequencies and corresponding unwanted emission power levels, EUT spatial positions, and test antenna polarization for which the maximum emission levels occur.

-4) Emissions which 20 dB or more below the specified limit shall not require further measurements.

-------- end of change-------
+4) Emissions presenting maximum levels reading that are 20 dB or more below the specified TRP limit shall not require further measurements.
+This criterion is sufficient to demonstrate conformance.------- end of change-------